ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

    grep 'CERTIFICATE' server.crt
    ```

-   (the command should return only one pair of `-----BEGIN CERTIFICATE-----` and
+   - The command should return only one pair of `-----BEGIN CERTIFICATE-----`
-   `-----END CERTIFICATE-----`)
+     and `-----END CERTIFICATE-----`.

 5. Make a backup of `server.crt`: